How to Make a Compensation Claim for Accidents in Public Places

 What is the difference between public liability and personal injury?

-Public liability covers accidents in public places, defective products, dog attacks, rental property injuries and other types of accidents impacting the general public.
+Public liability covers accidents in public places, defective products, dog attacks, injuries on rental property, and other accidents that can harm the general public.
 On the other hand, personal injury refers to individual acts of negligence causing motor vehicle accidents or work injuries.

 How long does it take to settle a public liability claim?